tornikegomareli/CnC_Red_Alert/README.md

-# Command & Conquer Red Alert — macOS Port
+# Command & Conquer Red Alert — Raylib Port

 A work-in-progress port of Command & Conquer Red Alert to **macOS** using **Raylib** for rendering/input/audio and **Zig** as the build system.